 Fortunately, Pennsylvania requires these companies to provide liability insurance for passengers as a part of licensing requirements set forth by the Pennsylvania Public Utility Commission (PUC).
 This means that Uber’s insurance policy should cover your medical care and other crash-related costs, up to the limits of the policy.

 Read on to find out more about what to do and how to get compensation if you’re an injured Uber passenger.
-Feel free to call Ostroff Injury Law at (484) 351-0350 with any questions.
+Feel free to call Ostroff Godshall Injury and Accident Lawyers at (484) 351-0350 with any questions.
 We’ll help you navigate your insurance options and get compensation for your damages.

 What should I do after suffering injuries in an Uber accident?